Pr-Mex/VAEditor/README.md

 ### Breakpoints

-The editor in any case if is toggling breakpoint will send `TOGGLE_BREAKPOINT` event without decorate breakpoint in editor.
+The editor in any case if is toggling breakpoint will send `UPDATE_BREAKPOINTS` event without decorate breakpoint in editor.
 You can verify the breakpoint to set, for example set the next non blank line if blank line is toggled or decline set the breakpoint into the end of file.
 To update the editor you must send `decorateBreakpoints` action with the json description of a new state of all breakpoints, after that the editor will delta the decoration of breakpoints.